AndreyChikurin/AreaCalculator-SQLquery/README.md

+- InterviewLib1 - class library for the figures area calculating
+- TestProject1 - area calculating unit tests
-SQLQuery1.sql is a query that outputs pairs of product name category name
+- SQLQuery1.sql is a query that outputs pairs of product name category name